1ifeworld/imp/LOGIC.md

         - channelId (uint256) to target
         - actionId (uint256) to target
         - data (bytes) to process
-    - Their are no contract-level blocks on the creation of new channels or transmission of channel
+    - Their are no contract-level blocks on the creation of new channels OR the emission of channel actions.
+        All access control + indexing logic occurs off-chain as designated in the Delta implementation
 - Media
     - The media registry is structured similarly to the id + channel registry but also inherits an ERC1155 implementation to enable tokenization